darrellsuggs/darrell.thoughts/_posts/2025-07-27-d0002-dad-mode-attending=galaxycon.md

 Let me explain cosplay this way.
 Recall a time in life when you loved Halloween and creating the perfect costume to show off with your friends and neightbors was almost as exciting as Christmas.
 Now, become an adult, have a budget with real money, and build your perfect costume of your favorite character.
 Now stroll around a building with thousands of other cosplay characters, taking pictures with them and sharing complements about the outfits.
 Better yet, bump into someone dressed as you, fanboy and take pictures togther.
 Again, I cannot overstate this part -- you just have to see some of these cosplay outfits in person.

 **How Did I Get Here?**

+I am not a Cosplayer -- didn't even know the word until a couple of years ago.

 <p align="center"> <img src="{{ site.baseurl }}/assets/images/d0002-02.png" width="300"> </p>
 (Artwork by AI)